KnpLabs/php-github-api/README.markdown

     $github->getUserApi()->update('ornicar', array('location' => 'France', 'blog' => 'http://diem-project.org/blog'));

-Returns an array of information about the user as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of information about the user.

 ### Get users that a specific user is following

     $users = $github->getUserApi()->getFollowing('ornicar');

-Returns an array of followed users as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of followed users.

 ### Get users following a specific user

     $users = $github->getUserApi()->getFollowers('ornicar');

-Returns an array of following users as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of following users.

 ### Follow a user